zoltraks/dosound-tracker/public/MANUAL.md

 ### Why Is Hex Everywhere?

-Just because music is a story in hexadecimal.
+Because music is a story in hexadecimal.

-Also, it looks cooler in screenshots.
+And it looks cooler in screenshots.

 ---